stavShukrun/CLI-project/readme.md

 # CLI-Tool
-A smple project that work with two data base (sqlite,json).
+A smple CLI tool that work with data bases

 ## installaion
-use [Github](https://github.com/stavShukrun/CLI-project) too download cli.py and db_utils.py
+install requirements.txt

+## use
+pick data base and choose what you whant to do, for more help do a --hlep comnd